HankLeo/leetcode-practice/leetcode-practice-typescript/README.md

 npm start
 ```

-## How to create a TypeScript project
+## How to create a single TypeScript package

 ```bash
 mkdir leetcode-practice-typescript